Back-to-school math for parents: What's an A worth?

 One way to encourage a love of learning for its own sake is to make the rewards educational.
 Hughes lets Elliott work on math puzzles, which he loves, as a reward for completing homework assignments.
 And Harling got his son a Kindle for his birthday.
 It was a big treat, but Harling and his wife had an ulterior motive: They can use books as rewards.

-There is a downside to offering special treats for “after your homework is done” - it encourages rushing, warns Trae Bodge, senior editor of the lifestyle blog The Real Deal by RetailMeNot.
+There is a downside to offering special treats for “after your homework is done” - it encourages rushing, warns Trae Bodge, senior editor of The Real Deal, a lifestyle and consumer news website.
 No matter how bad your kids wants screen time, let them know you’ll check their homework.
 “Once your child is done with their assignment, always look it over.
 If you see errors, try to point them out without judgment.”

 Several years ago, Beacham’s younger daughter proposed a school-year deal: a new iPhone for straight A‘s.
 Beacham declined, even though she knew her daughter would push herself extra hard to do it.
 “I told her, ‘If you can do this, I don’t understand why you didn’t do it last year.
 And I don’t think you do, either.'”
 Her daughter forged ahead and did well that year anyway.